The Ultimate Fundraising Guide to Corporate Giving Programs

 - Tax benefits.
 Companies can receive tax benefits on the funds that they donate to nonprofit organizations, as many of them are tax-deductible.
 This creates a financial incentive for them to create corporate giving programs—it will help them reduce costs while helping nonprofits raise more funds.

 - Improved reputation.
-When corporations demonstrate their commitment to social good and improving their community, potential employees and customers will see them in a more positive light.
+When corporations demonstrate their commitment to social good and corporate citizenship, potential employees and customers will see them in a more positive light.
 This improves their reputation and differentiates them from their competitors, helping them attract more customers.

 - Increased employee engagement.
 Introducing corporate giving programs can keep employees engaged and committed to their company.
 Plus, it’s a way for companies to relate to their employees.
 After all, 44% of Millennial and Gen Z employees say that they have resigned because a company’s values did not align with their own, making it more important than ever for companies to have corporate giving programs.